 6 substitutes for soy sauce

-1. Tamari.
 If you’re not dealing with a soy allergy or monitoring your sodium intake, tamari is the closest in taste to regular soy sauce.
 That’s because it’s also made from soybeans and brewed in a similar way, but it doesn’t contain wheat, so it’s gluten-free.

-2. Worcestershire sauce.
 Another fermented sauce, this British condiment usually contains a blend of malt vinegar, anchovies, spices, sugar, salt, garlic, onions, tamarind extract and molasses.
 It has the same umami quality as soy sauce, but much less sodium and no soy or gluten.
 (But if you’re allergic to shellfish or seafood, you’ll want to skip it.)

-3. Coconut aminos.
 A sauce made from fermented coconut sap, coconut aminos has an umami flavor profile that’s similar to soy sauce.
 It’s a little bit sweeter, but it’s also lower in sodium (about 90 milligrams per teaspoon compared to 290 milligrams in soy sauce) and gluten-free.

-4. Liquid aminos.
 Liquid aminos (such as Bragg) is a liquid protein concentrate that’s made from soybeans but not fermented.
 Like coconut aminos, it’s gluten-free, but it does contain soy and has a similar sodium content.
 It tastes a lot like soy sauce, albeit milder and sweeter.

-5. Dried mushrooms.
 If you need a substitute for soy sauce that’s gluten- and soy-free and low in sodium, dried shiitake mushrooms can work in a pinch.
 Rehydrate the mushrooms in water, then use that soaking liquid in place of the soy sauce.
 It’s not the closest substitute in the bunch, but it packs an umami punch.

-6. Fish sauce.
 This funky condiment is made from fish or krill that’s fermented in salt for up to two years.
 It has a savory, umami quality like soy sauce, but you probably won’t want to substitute it in equal amounts.
 (It’s pretty fishy, after all.)

 With the exception of fish sauce, these six substitutes for soy sauce can be swapped in a one-to-one ratio, but we always recommend tasting as you go for best results.